TaskRatchet/taskratchet-docs/api.md

 TaskRatchet has an API you can use to list, update, and create new tasks, among other things.
 Unfortunately, the API is not yet stable enough for me to prioritize documenting it publicly.
-If you would like more information regaring how you can use TaskRatchet's API, please email me at <nathan@taskratchet.com>.
+If you would like more information regaring how you can use TaskRatchet's API, or you find anything in this document that seems inaccurate, please email me at <nathan@taskratchet.com>.

 You can find your API user ID and token in your account settings.